Turnlings/turnlings.github.io/_projects/continental_system.md

 As this was a piece of coursework we faced heavy restrictions on the use of external libraries and frameworks, because of this I used LibGDX purely for drawing the to screen and getting user inputs.
 This meant that everything from graph traversal to the UI system were all custom built.

 I also had to work on systems to bring real geographical data into the game.

+## Features
+- Troop navigation across a realistic map of Europe.
+- Economy system to earn money and buy troops.
+- AI countries to fight against and engage in diplomacy.